What should contribute to the decision to refinance your mortgage? Here, we review the key factors to consider.

-The new regulations brought in requires all conventional mortgages (more than 20% down payment) to qualify at the greater of Bank of Canada’s (BoC) rate of 5.14% or the contract rate plus 2%.
-Whether you’re negotiating a refinance or purchasing a new home with over 20% down payment you will be qualifying on these new rules.
+The new regulations brought in requires all conventional mortgages (more than 20 per cent down payment) to qualify at the greater of Bank of Canada’s (BoC) rate of 5.14 per cent or the contract rate plus two per cent.
+Whether you’re negotiating a refinance or purchasing a new home with over 20 per cent down payment, you will be qualifying on these new rules.
 This is huge, but we aren’t surprised.
-It was only on Oct 17, 2016, that high ratio purchasers (Less than 20% down payment) to qualify at the BoC benchmark rate of 5.14%.
+It was only on Oct 17, 2016, that high ratio purchasers (less than 20 per cent down payment) had to qualify at the BoC benchmark rate of 5.14 per cent.

-It was only just over 10 years ago in 2007 when BoC’s Prime Rate was at over 6%!
-The Prime Rate has eight announcements per year which can affect variable rate mortgage holder’s payments.
+It was only just over 10 years ago in 2007 when the BoC’s prime rate was at over six per cent!
+The prime rate has eight announcements per year, which can affect variable-rate mortgage holder’s payments.
 When the rate increases or decreases, as would the mortgage payment.
-Outside of the last 10 years, the last time the Prime Rate was below 5% was in 1956.
+Outside of the last 10 years, the last time the prime rate was below 5% was in 1956.
 In that context, it makes our rates still so low!

 How do alternative lenders play into this?